Slobodan Rajković: Chelsea

 Having returned to Chelsea prior to the 2011–12 season at the request of new manager André Villas-Boas, Rajković played his first game in a Chelsea shirt in a friendly against Wycombe Wanderers on 12 July 2011 at Chelsea's Cobham Training Centre.
 He played the second half and scored his side's third goal, volleying home a Yuri Zhirkov corner.

 Four years after signing for Chelsea, Rajković still remained ineligible for either a work permit or an EU passport, precluding his ability to play in matches open to the public (hence why he played in the closed door game with Wycombe, but could not play against Portsmouth).
 However, he finally made his debut in a pre-season friendly game against a Malaysian XI, in which he played the whole of the first half.
 He also played against Kitchee SC in the 2011 Barclays Asia Trophy in Hong Kong.

 Hamburger SV

-On 23 August 2011, Rajković joined German Bundesliga club Hamburger SV from Chelsea on a four-year deal for €2 million.
+On 23 August 2011, Rajković joined Bundesliga club Hamburger SV from Chelsea on a four-year deal for €2 million.
 He did not manage to secure the starter's position in his four years at the club, making only 46 appearances in all competitions.